C2dricLeroy/Javascript-algorithm/README.md

 - 146 : Olympic Rings
 - 147 : Grasshopper - Check for factor
 - 148 : Correct the mistakes of the character recognition software
+- 149 : Merge two sorted arrays into one